Table of Contents

 Piggy-backing a camera on the telescope

 In the above photo, I show how I was able to connect my DSLR Canon 600D camera piggyback style to my astrophotography telescope.
-This is useful if you want to use a lens on your camera, for example, for widefield shots of deep sky objects or even for Milky Way pictures.
+This is useful if you want to use a lens on your camera, for example, for widefield shots of deep sky objects with a short focal length or even for Milky Way pictures.

 You can see that I chose to connect the camera by screwing it to the plate at the top of the telescope rings I bought from Sky-Watcher.
 Telescope rings are a secure and convenient way to attach your telescope to a mounting plate (the green piece in my photo above), and this then slides into place on the mount itself.